 For a jungle escape

-- The Hacienda San José is a stylish jungle escape with a world class spa.
-Accommodation is in a collection of 11 rooms and four very private villas.
+- The Hacienda San José is a stylish jungle escape with a world-class spa.
+Accommodation comprises of a collection of 11 rooms and four very private villas.
 The villas have private jacuzzi pools and hanging double beds.